-A Comedy is entertainment consisting of jokes intended to make an audience laugh.
+Comedy is an entertainment consisting of jokes intended to make an audience laugh.
 For ancient Greeks and Romans comedies were a stage-play with a happy ending.
+William Shakespeare wrote many comedies during his life, some of his comedies are:

 - The Merchant of Venice